 How World Series Bettings Odds Are Calculated

-When you bet on the World Series in the US, you’ll likely be dealing with American Odds, also known as fractional odds.
+When you bet on the World Series in the US, you’ll likely be dealing with American Odds.

 Simple Overview Of American Odds